 - NEWFOUNDLAND AND LABRADOR: all Clubs/Skating Schools in the Province of Newfoundland and Labrador.

-8.4 A member of a Section shall be considered as follows:
+8.3 Affiliations with a Section shall be considered as follows:

 Article 9: Conflict of Interest